TheRealToshiRaw/10thAE-Re3_Lips106-full/README.md

 because Art needs to be saved for our collective remembering.
 If licensed the material belongs to its owner.

-Buy your own copy of the game, Developers need to be paid and fully supported for their job,
+Buy your own copy of the game;
+Developers need to be paid and fully supported for their job,
 you have to stay legal and i am not responsible for what you do  ;)